 Tooth Extraction Aftercare

 You will be told not to eat or drink anything for six to eight hours after the tooth extraction procedure.
 You should also make sure you have someone available to drive you home after the surgery.

 A cut in the mouth tends to bleed more than a cut on the skin because it cannot dry out and form a scab.
 After an extraction, you will be asked to bite on a piece of gauze for about 20 to 30 minutes.
 This will put pressure on the area and allow the blood to clot.
 It still may bleed a small amount for the next 24 hours and taper off after that.
-Do not disturb the clot that forms on the wound.
+You must be extremely careful not to disturb this area.

-You should not smoke, use a straw or spit after your extraction surgery.
+You should not smoke, use a straw, or spit after your extraction surgery.
 These actions can pull the blood clot out of the hole where the tooth was.
 That causes more bleeding and can lead to a dry socket, which occurs in about 3% to 4% of all extractions.
-Dry socket occurs 20% to 30% of the time when impacted teeth are removed.
-It happens more often in smokers and women who take birth control pills.
-It is also more likely after difficult extractions.